Topographic Survey Types, Process, and Benefits

 Surveying drones yield high-resolution aerial imagery and elevation quickly and are thus deemed best for large sites or dangerous terrain.
 They reduce labor costs and eliminate safety risks associated with rough, sloped, or obstructed land surfaces.
 Drones capture georeferenced imagery used for photogrammetry, which allows the production of 2D maps and 3D terrain models.

 Drones accelerate workflows for a site topographic survey and allow faster access to reliable visual and geospatial information.
 With LIDAR surveying, drones collect data at unprecedented speed and real-time coverage.
-Drone imagery helps engineers understand terrain context, essential in surveying for construction or environmental studies.
+Drone imagery helps engineers understand terrain context, essential in surveying for construction and environmental studies.

 4. Leveling Instruments - Ensuring Elevation Accuracy